akash-network/provider/_run/ssh/README.md

 Start and initialize kind.

-Kubernetes ingress objects present some difficulties for creating development environments.
+Kubernetes' ingress objects present some difficulties for creating development environments.
 Two options are offered below - the first (random port) is less error-prone and can have multiple instances run concurrently, while the second option arguably has a better payoff.